sysce/nodehttp/readme.md

 - `include` is async, you will need `await` before it
 - `filemtime` does work but it is recommended to use the async function `afilemtimems`
 - All code snippets are asynchronous, you can run async code as long as async functions are awaited for and the snippet is resolved
+- a folder in your static folder called `cgi` is needed to store stuff eg error.php
+- error.php has the variables `title` and `message`

 ## Usage: